Financial professionals using mailock in board room

 Verdict: Mailock is purpose-built for regulated digital communications.

-Though it isn't an email provider as such (you'll still need a provider like Microsoft), it combines encryption, identity verification, tracking, and control - essential for firms handling sensitive client data.
+Though it isn't an email provider as such (you'll still need a provider like Microsoft or Google Workspace), it combines encryption, identity verification, tracking, and control - helpful for firms handling sensitive client data.

-It adds security without disrupting how teams and clients work, and lets you manage your standard emails (non-sensitive ones) as you usually would, using the provider you prefer.
+It adds safeguards without disrupting how teams and clients work, and lets you manage standard emails (non-sensitive ones) as you usually would, using the provider you prefer.

 Now, let's take a look at the email providers.